-In accordance with the University of Auckland's 'Information Literacy' policy, the workload in History 324 is designed to build your ability to assimilate, assess, and present information at an advanced level.
-History 324 seeks to improve students' information literacy by:
+In support of the University of Auckland's Information Literacy policy, the workload in History 324 is designed to build your ability to assimilate, assess, and present information at an advanced level.
+This course enhances information literacy by:

-- encouraging independent work in our research library - cultivating broad bibliographical and investigatory skills, including the advanced use of online databases and resources - enhancing note-taking and research skills in diverse settings (lectures, class discussions, assigned readings, independent research) - setting diverse coursework assignments, which are designed to heighten a battery of interpretive, analytic, and synthetic skills.
+- encouraging independent work in our research library - cultivating broad bibliographical and investigatory skills, including the advanced use of online databases and resources - enhancing note-taking and research skills in diverse settings (lectures, class discussions, assigned readings, independent research) - setting diverse coursework assignments, which heighten a battery of interpretive, analytic, and synthetic skills.